MonoGame/MonoGame/Documentation/riemer_2d_4_spritebatch_features.md

 - The carriages are drawn below the terrain, instead of on top of it.
 - The carriage are far too big.
-- They’re gray.
+- They're gray.

-Let’s start by the first issue.
+Let's start by the first issue.
 When you use the SpriteBatch.Draw() method, XNA will render the top-left corner of the image at the position you specify.
 When you run the program again, check that this is true.

 This can be solved in two ways:

 - We could specify the image should be drawn at a higher Y coordinate.
 - We could specify the bottom-left corner should be put at the position we specify, instead of the default top-left corner.

-In this case, we’re going for the latter.
+In this case, we're going for the latter.
 The SpriteBatch.Draw() method has a lot of different shapes (=overloads) that support more arguments.
 Replace the line of interest in the DrawPlayers method with this line:

     spriteBatch.Draw(carriageTexture, player.Position, null, Color.White, 0, new Vector2(0, carriageTexture.Height), 1, SpriteEffects.None, 0);

-Let’s discuss the multiple arguments in short:
+Let's discuss the multiple arguments in short:

 1. The image to draw